-- A suspect COVID-19 case should be tested by collecting a preferred or acceptable specimen type. - NP swab collection is not considered an aerosol-generating procedure (AGMP) and therefore can be performed using Droplet and Contact Precautions (i.e., gloves, isolation gown, surgical/procedure mask, and eye protection).
+- A suspect COVID-19 case should be tested by collecting an acceptable specimen type.
+An NP swab remains the preferred specimen type, however, swabbing technique should take into consideration the age and tolerance of the patient - NP swab collection is not considered an aerosol-generating procedure (AGMP) and therefore can be performed using Droplet and Contact Precautions (i.e., gloves, isolation gown, surgical/procedure mask, and eye protection).
 This is important as many people will cough or sneeze when the NP swab is done.
-Links to resources on properly conducting NP swabs are available under 'In-Person Care' on OCFP's Clinical Care Office Readiness page. - Specimens must be placed in the specimen bag with the fully completed COVID-19 virus test requisition placed in the attached pouch, so it is not exposed to the specimen.
+Links to resources on properly conducting NP swabs are available under 'In-Person Care' on OCFP's Clinical Care Office Readiness page.

+• Specimens must be placed in the specimen bag with the fully completed COVID-19 virus test requisition placed in the attached pouch, so it is not exposed to the specimen.
 It is recommended that the swab is pre-labelled so that it can simply be dropped into the bag without further handling once the swab is obtained.
+The office/clinic should become familiar with specimen transport requirements of the laboratory being used by the practice.
+Primary care providers should contact the laboratory being used to understand these requirements.